trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/flows/README.md

 # Flow Scripts

-This directory contains the scripts and configurations for the Talaan Chain Directus flow.
+This directory contains the scripts and configurations for the Talaan Chain talaan_chain_system flow.

 ## Files